Industrial Landscape: Industrial Landscape (1955)

 Writing in October 1956, Lowry stated, "The picture is of no particular place.
 When I started it on the plain canvas I hadn't the slightest idea as to what sort of Industrial Scene would result.
 But by making a start by putting say a Church or Chimney near the middle this picture seemed to come bit by bit".
 Certain elements in the picture may be identified as real locations, such as the Stockport Viaduct, a frequent motif in Lowry's work, which stretches across the distance on the left of the canvas, with a small train crossing over.
-Lowry incorporated this bridge in many of his composite paintings (cf. The Pond, 1950); "As I make them up, I suddenly know I must bring in the Stockport Viaduct… I love it… It is part of my life, a dream."
+Lowry incorporated this bridge in many of his composite paintings (cf. The Pond, 1950); "As I make them up, I suddenly know I must bring in the Stockport Viaduct...
+I love it...
+It is part of my life, a dream."
 The 1955 painting has been described as a "dreamscape", an accomplished composition of elements of the industrial "apocalypse of grime" that haunted Lowry's imagination.

 Industrial Landscape (1955) was purchased from Lowry by the Trustees of the Chantrey Bequest and presented to the Tate Gallery in 1956.

+Elements depicted

 Other Industrial Landscape paintings

 Landscape scenes of industrial decay were one of Lowry's favoured themes, and several other works by Lowry bear the Industrial Landscape title, among them: